apache/aurora/docs/security.md

 like `[main]` and `[urls]`.
 These are not supported by Aurora as it uses a different mechanism to configure those parts of Shiro.
 Think of Aurora's `security.ini` as a subset with only `[users]` and `[roles]` sections.

+## Implementing Delegated Authorization

+It is possible to leverage Shiro's `runAs` feature by implementing a custom Servlet Filter that provides the capability and passing it's fully qualified class name to the command line argument `-shiro_after_auth_filter`.
+The filter is registered in the same filter chain as the Shiro auth filters and is placed after the Shiro auth filters in the filter chain.
+This ensures that the Filter is invoked after the Shiro filters have had a chance to authenticate the request.

 # Implementing a Custom Realm

 Since Aurora’s security is backed by [Apache Shiro](https://shiro.apache.org), you can implement a